Gourav9165/My_Portfolio/README.md

 **Technologies Used**

-HTML
+HTML,
-CSS (with UNICONS and Font Awesome for icons) JavaScript
+CSS (with UNICONS and Font Awesome for icons), JavaScript